simonholmes/getting-MEAN/readme.md

 * `chapter-08` **Chapter 8**: Adding Angular components to an Express application
 * `chapter-09` **Chapter 9**: Building a Single Page Application with Angular: Foundations
 * `chapter-10` **Chapter 10**: Building a Single Page Application with Angular: The next level
+* `chapter-11` **Chapter 11**: Authenticating users, managing sessions and securing APIs

+## Get the code

+To get the code for a specific branch:

+`$ git clone -b branch-name https://github.com/simonholmes/getting-MEAN.git`

+Then change into the folder the git clone command will create:

+`$ cd getting-MEAN`

+And finally install the dependencies:

+`npm install`